OpenInternet/Infuse/content/learning-path/6/module-4.ar.md

 ## Skill Check

 Independently (or with a mentor), complete the [Tomcat Takeover Blue Team Challenge](https://cyberdefenders.org/blueteam-ctf-challenges/135#nav-overview) at CyberDefenders (free account required).
 Although this challenge involved the use of PCAP files instead of web logs, it represents an end-to-end attack scenario.

+## Learning Resources

+{{% resource title="The year-long rash of supply chain attacks against open source is getting worse" languages="English" cost="Free" description="A look at supply chain attacks against open source software, in which attackers compromise software dependencies" url="https://arstechnica.com/information-technology/2019/08/the-year-long-rash-of-supply-chain-attacks-against-open-source-is-getting-worse/" %}}

+{{% resource title="How do you manage/balance truthful communications about an incident/breach while mitigating legal exposure?" languages="English" cost="Free" description="A short guide, written by an incident responder rather than a lawyer on what the various concerns (legal/ ethical/ other) digital protectors might have when disclosing breaches and how to manage those" url="https://discernibleinc.com/blog/-mailbag-reader-question-truthful-communication-legal-exposure" %}}